 Or to experience traditional New Year celebrations around the world, celebrate New Year All Year.

-5. New Year's in Tokyo - Tokyo, Japan
+Extended New Year Celebrations - Tokyo, Japan

 With Japanese tourism set to boom in 2012, Tokyo is going to be one of the IT places to see in the new year.
 The capital city makes a meal of the occasion, starting festivities as early as the 29th, with spectacular fireworks displays every night until the fourth - when people eventually start to tire of jollying and have to finally go back to work.